Post-traumatic stress disorder (PTSD)

 Traumatic events are beyond our everyday experience.
 Powerlessness and the existential threat of a traumatic situation contradict our more or less pronounced sense of security, competence and ability to cope, which usually guides us through life.
 Accordingly, traumatic experiences often shake up our view of the world and people, as well as our ideas about ourselves.
 Insecurity, fear, mistrust, anger, bitterness, pessimism, but also feelings of disgust, shame and guilt can be the result.
 These feelings are not only stressful, but they often separate those affected from their social environment, making it more difficult to receive support.

-Post-traumatic stress disorder - diagnosis with us
+PTSD - Diagnosis with us

 The earlier PTSD is treated, the better the treatment prospects.
 However, the first step is often not easy: the prospect of having to talk about and deal with the traumatic situation is stressful and often has a deterrent effect.
 If you decide to undergo an assessment, we will ask you questions about your symptoms, their cause and your life background, but you will not be pressured into anything and can decide for yourself what you want to report.
 Building trust takes time, especially in the case of interpersonal trauma, and particularly difficult aspects can often only be revealed in the process.
 In addition to personal interviews, we also occasionally use standardized questionnaires to better assess the severity of symptoms.
+Since post-traumatic stress disorder is not the only possible consequence of traumatic experiences, we will also discuss other clinical pictures during the assessment, such as depression, anxiety disorder or burnout, which can occur together with PTSD or on their own.
+The use of tranquilizers, alcohol or drugs is also often found in the sense of self-treatment in order to calm down a little or to have less anxiety, and we will therefore inquire about this.
+Finally, accompanying physical symptoms such as muscle tension, trembling, sweating, palpitations, pain or psychosomatic complaints are also common and are investigated further by us if necessary.

-Post-traumatic stress disorder - course and prognosis
+PTSD - course and prognosis

 With appropriate therapeutic help, post-traumatic stress disorder can often be dealt with and overcome.
 It is therefore important to seek professional support at an early stage if this is suspected.
 The longer the symptoms remain untreated, the higher the risk of chronification, the more serious the impact on your everyday life and your environment and the greater the treatment effort required to achieve an improvement in symptoms.
 If you are unsure whether clarification is indicated, it is best to contact us for a consultation.